Art pipeline: Design

+Pre-Production

-Pre-production is the actual building of the game.
+Pre-Production is the stage where developers begin to build the game.
 Artists, programmers, technicians, producers, and directors are all involved in this stage.
 This is the stage that has brought rise to the new designation of “technical artists.”
-Artists and programmers work closely together to make sure the vision comes fully to life.
-Deviations from the original conceptualization are common here as the technical and artistic goals are found ineffective, or impossible.
-This is where the actual games take shape This is where the “alpha” copy is made.
-During this stage the developers work closely with marketing specialists so they can start building an advertising campaign.
+Artists and programmers work closely together to make sure the vision comes to life cohesively.
+Deviations from the original conceptualization are common here, as the team identifies which technical and artistic goals may be ineffective or impossible to execute.
+The outcome of pre-production is the creation of the alpha copy, an initial cut of the game that will next be sent to play testers.
+As the game materializes throughout this stage, the developers also work closely with marketing specialists to begin building an advertising campaign.

+Post-Production

-Post-production is the initial testing of the game wherein game testers are paid to play through the alpha and spot obvious problem areas and game glitches.
-The details are ironed out here and 3rd party critiques are taken into account.
-They find what needs fixing, report the bugs, and then the designers and producers fix them.
-When the initial testing and correcting is done, we get the beta copy.
-This is the copy that often is produced in small quantities for specially selected, non-industry individuals can play through and further investigate glitches and bugs, as well as giving the producers an idea of the overall effectiveness of the game.
-After all this is done we finally get the final, shippable copy that makes its way to stores for the enjoyment of the masses.
+Post-Production is the initial testing stage of the game wherein game testers are paid to play through the alpha copy and spot obvious problem areas and glitches within the game.
+These 3rd party play testers focus on refining gameplay details, voicing their critiques to the developers.
+The play testers spend time identifying what needs fixing and reporting the bugs, so that the designers and producers may work to fix them.
+When the initial testing and correcting on the alpha copy is complete, the game moves to the beta copy.
+The beta copy is often produced in small quantities for specially selected, non-industry individuals to play through and further investigate glitches and bugs.
+As the beta copy is released to a wider audience outside of the industry than the alpha copy, this is often the first chance the producers gain an idea of the overall effectiveness of the game.
+After beta testing is complete and all major bugs have been resolved, the final, shippable copy of the game is published, ready to be sent off to general consumers.